wp-plugins/featured-page-widget/readme.txt

 * Allows multiple widgets each featuring a different page.
 * Use the page title or enter your own title for each widget.
 * Option to link the widget title to the page.
-* Uses an excerpt of your page or predefined text stored in the "featured-text" post meta field.
+* Uses an excerpt of your page or predefined text stored in the "featured-text" custom field.
 * Set a default excerpt length which you can override for each widget.
-* Adds a text link under the content, or uses the image in the "featured-link" post meta field to link to the page.
+* Adds a text link under the content, or uses the image in the "featured-link" custom field to link to the page.
 * Choose alignment of link text or image in widget.
+* Add an image using the "featured-image" custom field and set the alignment in the widget.

 == Installation ==